 Even things that are out of our control- like Mother Nature can tear up our hair- a windy day outside, rainstorms, smog, Sun and dust all can affect the condition of our hair and how it looks.

-7. Your Hair Will Become Shorter if You Don’t Trim It
+7. Your Hair Gets Shorter if You Don't Trim It

 Yes and No, does that help…lol